-Excellent Lesson.
-Student has gone beyond

-the weekly assignments and done more

-than expected, i.e. student has practiced

-more than the expected 6 hours per week,

-memorized a larger portion of the assigned

-music, etc.

-Very Good lesson.
-Student has completed

-each of the weekly assignments without exception

-and demonstrates clear improvement from the

-previous week.

-Good Lesson.
-Student has completed most of the

-weekly assignments and shown signs of improvement.
+- 6 Excellent Lesson.
+Student has gone beyond the weekly assignments and done more than expected, i.e. student has practiced more than the expected 6 hours per week, memorized a larger portion of the assigned music, etc. - 5 Very Good lesson.
+Student has completed each of the weekly assignments without exception and demonstrates clear improvement from the previous week. - 4 Good Lesson.
+Student has completed most of the weekly assignments and shown signs of improvement.

-3 Average lesson.
-Student has completed half of the weekly assignments and shows some signs of improvement.
-2 Below average lesson.
-Student has completed few of the weekly assignments and shows little improvement. of the weekly assignments and shows little improvement.
-1 Poor lesson.
-Student has not completed any of the previous week's assignments.
-0 Missed Lesson.
+- Average lesson.
+Student has completed half of the weekly assignments and shows some signs of improvement. - 2 Below average lesson.
+Student has completed few of the weekly assignments and shows little improvement. - 1 Poor lesson.
+Student has not completed any of the previous week's assignments. - 0 Missed Lesson.